MichaelHoste/xmoto.js/README.md

 ## TODO

+* Improve and correct edge creation (really slow in webgl/chrome because of mask!
+But very smooth unsing canvas in FF and Chrome)
 * Improve XML levels compatibility!
-* Improve and correct edge creation (really slow in webgl because of mask!)
 * PIXIJS
   * Anchor tilingtexture has no impact on Canvas
   * tilingsprite + mask is really slow in webgl.
 How can i correct that ?